Kerri Pomarolli: Early life and education

 Pomarolli was born in Dearborn, Michigan.
 When she was young, her mother enrolled her in dance classes.
 However, at the age of 11, she was diagnosed with scoliosis and was not able to pursue a career in dancing.
 A few months later, Pomarolli called a local theatre company and was cast as the lead in a local production of Lillian Hellman's The Children's Hour.
-Later, she worked in commercials and theatre in the Detroit area.She studied theater in New York at StageDoor Manor.
-She worked in Hershey Park as a musical perfomer.
+Later, she worked in commercials and theatre in the Detroit area.
+She studied theater in New York at StageDoor Manor.
+She worked in Hershey Park as a musical performer.
 She interned for Bernadette Peters one woman show in Boston Ma.

-She graduated from Northville High School and joined University of Michigan from where she graduated in Musical Theatre BFA .She studied Drama in London at British Amercan Drama Academy.
-She studied at Stella Adler Conservatory NYC.She studied comedy at The Groundlings and Second City in LA.
+She graduated from Northville High School and joined University of Michigan from where she graduated in Musical Theatre BFA .She studied drama in London at British American Drama Academy.
+She studied at Stella Adler Conservatory NYC.
+She studied comedy at The Groundlings and Second City in LA.

 Career

 After graduating from the University of Michigan, Pomarolli moved to Hollywood and pursued an acting career for several years.
-However, according to her, the roles she was being offered were challenging to her as a person of faith so she branched into stand up comedy.
+However, according to her, the roles she was being offered were challenging to her as a person of faith so she branched into stand-up comedy.
 She attended Stella Adler Conservatory in New York and the British American Drama Academy in London.

 She graduated from a two-year program at Second City.
 She studied at the Groundlings for Improv and joined the theater ensemble, The Actors Coop.
 She has appeared in more than 75 stage productions, including off Broadway in New York City at the Lambs Theater.
 Pomarolli co-founded Act in Faith, a drama ministry.